Belssie/KidTracker/README.md

 # KidTracker
 ## Description
 This application is a diary for information about a kid's daily routine.
-(Currently fixing some of the code)
+(Currently fixing some of the code - last section ->Improvement plan)

 The type of data to be added and manipulated with CRUD operations:
 - name, age, birth date and gender of a child;